donald-s/Portfolio/README.md

 Structure
 =========

-I built this website with JavaScript (mainly jQuery) and HTML/CSS using Bootstrap and Sass.
+I built this website with HTML/CSS using Bootstrap and Sass with Compass along with some JavaScript.

 The first version included non-modular sass.
 It's since been modularized according to the SMACSS (https://smacss.com/) methodology.